coopdanger/semver/draft-claise-semver.md

 # Managing Semantic Versions

-We start from the premise that a working group controls a version-controlled repository for the specification, and can "tag" commits in the repository as having certain version numbers.
+We start from the premise that a working group controls a version-controlled repository for a structured specification (not formatted as an Internet-Draft), and can "tag" commits in the repository as having certain version numbers.

 The recommended structure for semantic versions follows the widely-used